cambridgeltl/bio-simverb/README.md

 # bio-simverb
-This repository contains the evaluation dataset for the paper Bio-SimVerb and Bio-SimLex: Wide-coverage Evaluation Sets of Word Similarity in Biomedicine by Billy Chiu, Sampo Pyysalo and Anna Korhonen.
+This repository contains the evaluation datasets for the paper Bio-SimVerb and Bio-SimLex: Wide-coverage Evaluation Sets of Word Similarity in Biomedicine by Billy Chiu, Sampo Pyysalo and Anna Korhonen.

-There are two main evaluations:
+There are two evaluations mentioned in this paper:

 For intrinsic evaluation: (folder: wvlib):